-Gathering using clear elastic is a useful technique that is often used for stretch knit and Lycra fabrics.
-Ruffles and skirts gathered with elastic maintain their stretch which is important for stretch knit clothing.
+Learning how to gather knit fabric using elastic is a useful technique that is often used for stretch knit and Lycra fabrics.
+Gathering with elastic for ruffles and skirts means they maintain their stretch which is important for stretch knit clothing.
 This method also works well for woven fabrics where you need to create gentle gathers.

-Here I will show you how I gathered this skirt bottom.
+Here I will show you how I gathered this skirt's bottom.

 Cut a piece of elastic to the finished length your fabric will be gathered to.
 For example, if you are adding a ruffle or skirt to a bodice, you will cut the elastic to the circumference of the bodice.